|

 events which occurred over a period of at least 10 months, and maybe as much as

 2 years.
-If you include the escape to Egypt then add a few more years.
+If you include the escape to Egypt, then add a few more years.

-The events surrounding the birth of Jesus Christ and his early days are
+of Jesus Christ and his early days are presented below in chronological

-presented below in chronological order.
-To better understand what happened we start
+order.
+To better understand what happened we start the story a few months before

-International Version of the Bible is used on this page.)
+International Version of the Bible is used on this page.

 Conception of John the Baptist